winnawat/pwned-pass-proj/Project-Plan.md

 ## Research Questions
 The following are the research questions this project will try to answer.
 1. What is the most common type (among the categories listed above) of password?
-2. What is the proportion of the passwords that can be classified under the categories above.
+2. What is the proportion of the passwords that can be classified under the categories above?

+In the light of recent high-profile breaches, it is highly likely that the public's awareness of cyber security has improved.
+If that is the case, then it would be interesting to investigate the following.
-3. How do the counts of the different categories of compromised passwords change within a year.
+3. How do the counts of the different categories of compromised passwords change within a year?

+## Hypothesis
+1. From **RQ.3** above, as users set more difficult passwords, the count of uncategorized passwords should show the largest increase from V.3 to V.5 of the data.

 ## Methodology and Tools